devOpifex/leprechaun/docs/guide/plugins.md

 The `leprechaun::scaffold()` functions generates a bare bone application setup.

-Leprechaun aims for low number of dependncies, hence the aforementioned approach.
+Leprechaun aims for low number of dependencies, hence the aforementioned approach.

 Though the basic setup should have all the features necessary